fsai-dev/echo1-coco-builder/README.md

 # add info
 coco_builder.add_info(2022, "v1.0", "Echo1")

-# print the data in the coco format
+# print the data in the coco format as a python object
 print(coco_builder.get())

+# print the data in the coco format as json
+print(coco_builder.get())

-# save the data in the coco format
+# save the data in the coco format as json
 python_file = open("example-data.json", "w")
 python_file.write(coco_builder.get())
 python_file.close()